COVID-19: 4 options to consider if you need emergency cash

 1. Retirement plan loan*

 This is for loans related to COVID-19.
-Meaning, if you, your spouse, or a dependent is diagnosed with COVID-19 or you’ve experienced “adverse financial consequences” resulting from quarantine, furlough, layoff, a reduction in work hours, inability to work due to lack of childcare, or closing or reduction in hours of a business operated by someone due to the virus or disease.2 (Log in to your account to see if your retirement plan allows this type of loan.)
+Meaning, if you or a member of your household (see definition above) is diagnosed with COVID-19 or you’ve experienced “adverse financial consequences” resulting from quarantine, furlough, layoff, a reduction in work hours, inability to work due to lack of childcare, or closing or reduction in hours of a business operated by someone due to the virus or disease.2 (Log in to your account to see if your retirement plan allows loans.)

 Maximum is $100,000 or 100% of your vested account balance, whichever is less, for loans made within 180 days of the law’s enactment (March 27, 2020).
 Remember, this only applies if these loans are available in your retirement plan.